vkdlxj008/jk/school/legacy/README.md

+# 🎓 Project 2: High School Graduation Rate Analysis

+>**This project examines how various social factors influence high school graduation rates across 50 U.S. states from 2011 to 2017.**

+## 📊 Project Overview
 This project was conducted in collaboration with Ethan Gertsch and Johnny Lam.
-My role in the project involved data short sampling, analysis through ANOVA and linear regression, and coding plots to visualize high school graduation rates across the 50 states, along with variables that may negatively impact graduation rates.
+My role in the project involved data short sampling, analysis by data modeling **ANOVA** and **linear regression**, and **facet plot** to visualize high school graduation rates across the 50 states, along with variables that may negatively impact graduation rates.

 Data Pedigree and Terms of Service